c2mon/c2mon/docs/src/user-guide/daq-api/DAQ_module_testing_guide.md

 // Specify the Handler class that is to be tested using @UseHandler annotation
 @UseHandler(DemoMessageHandler.class)
-public class DemoMessageHandlerTest extends GenericMessageHandlerTst {
+public class DemoMessageHandlerTest extends GenericMessageHandlerTest {

     static Logger log = Logger.getLogger(DemoMessageHandlerTest.class);